weiwei4396/BroCOLI/README.md

     + The information for each isoform is recorded as one line, and the exon information as the next few lines.
 - `compatible_isoform.tsv`: The result of each read assigned to the transcript in each sample file.
     + Column 1 (read_id) represents the read id presented in sam file.
-    + Column 2 (category) specifies the classification of the isoform that each read is associated with.
+    + Column 2 (category) specifies the classification of the isoform to which each read is associated.
     + Column 3 (isoform_id) provides the Ensembl ID of the isoform associated with each read.
     + Column 4 (gene_id) provides the Ensembl ID of the gene associated with each read.
     + Column 5 (file)